helenkoutli/PervertedJusticeDataset/README.md

 - removal of interventions like *edit*, *edited*, *address*

 Notes:
 1. 12 conversation files were found to contain more than 1 officer talking to the same predator.
-Therefore, each officer's utterances was saved in a separate file.
+Therefore, each officer's utterances were saved in a separate file.
 2. 2 predator files were found to correspond to the same predator, thus they were merged into one.

 # predators